casualsnek/cassowary/docs/2-cassowary-install.md

 - Go to the [release page](https://github.com/casualsnek/cassowary/releases/) and download latest `.whl`;
 - Open terminal on the location where you downloaded the `.whl` file;
-- Install `python3`, `python3-pip`, `freerdp2` and dependencies by running following commands on terminal:
+- Install `python3`, `python3-pip`, `freerdp2` packages and dependencies by running following commands on terminal:

 ```
 $ sudo pacman -S python3 python3-pip freerdp